brandonchinn178/checked-io/packages/checked-io/README.md

 1. Breaking change (optional): deprecate/remove aliases (e.g. `MonadIO`)

-Discussion for this can be found at this issue: TODO.
+Discussion for this can be found at this issue: https://github.com/haskell/core-libraries-committee/issues/108.

 ## Alternative approaches